visgl/deck.gl/docs/advanced/layer-lifecycle.md

 is called to perform any necessary operation before the layer is rendered.
-This usually involves recalculating an attribute by calling [`state.attributeManager.invalidate`](/docs/api-reference/attribute-manager.md#-invalidate-) and updating unforms by calling
+This usually involves recalculating an attribute by calling [`state.attributeManager.invalidate`](/docs/api-reference/attribute-manager.md#-invalidate-) and updating uniforms by calling `model.setUniforms`.
-`model.setUniforms`.
-By default, when `props.data` changes, all attributes are recalculated.
+By default, when `props.data` changes, all attributes are invalidated and recalculated.

 A composite layer may use [`compositeLayer.renderLayers()`](/docs/api-reference/composite-layer.md#-renderlayers-)